Home » Course » Side Dish » Xiang Chun Crepes {Toona Sinensis Mian Yi}

 Make Xiang Chun Crepes:

-2. Add a tiny bit of coconut oil into the pan and use a mini silicone spatula to spread across the fry pan.
+• Add a tiny bit of coconut oil (about 1/4 tsp) into the pan and use a mini silicone spatula to spread it across the frying pan to condition the frying pan.

-3. Pour batter, about 1/3 cup in the center of the frying pan.
+• Pour batter, about 1/3 cup in the center of the frying pan.
 Immediately and quickly spread evenly in a circular motion using a crepe spreader.
-You can either do clockwise or counter clockwise, as long as you spread in the same direction.
+You can either do clockwise or counterclockwise, as long as you spread in the same direction.

 Making Xiang Chun Crepe using a crepe spreader